LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 Pack dependencies on other packs can be specified using the syntax ``Registry::Pack Operator Version`` where ``Operator`` is a standard term comparison operator as described below.

-When a pack depends on a Logtalk or backend version, the name ``logtalk`` or the identifier of the backend can be used in place of ``Registry::Pack`` (see below for the table of backend specifiers).
+When a pack also depends on a Logtalk or backend version, the name ``logtalk`` or the identifier of the backend can be used in place of ``Registry::Pack`` (see below for the table of backend specifiers).

+When a pack also depends on an operating-system version (e.g. a pack containing shared libraries with executable code), the ``os(Name,Machine)`` compound term can also be used in place of ``Registry::Pack``.
+The operating-system data (name, machine, and version) is queried using the corresponding ``os`` library predicates (see the library documentation for details).

 Dependencies are specified using a list of the following elements: